 In most scenarios, success comes to those who know their customers and how to meet their requirements.
 When setting goals for your business app, the target audience should be one of the top priority aspects to think about.
 Choose the platform according to the preferences of users whose needs you are trying to cover.

 Of course, the users of iOS and Android are not as different as chalk and cheese, but still, there are variations in demographic breakdowns.
-As stated in the PaymentsJournal, 58% of respondents across the US that use iOS are 18-34 years old, while in the 35+ age range most people tend to use Android.
+As measured by Statista, 65% of US smartphone users in the 18-34 age group prefer iOS, while 35+ users tend to use Android.

 2. Development Timeline